Black Butcherbird

 About the Black Butcherbird

-The Black Butcherbird belongs to the family Artamidae, within the order Passeriformes.
-These birds typically live typically 8-12 years in the wild, with some individuals living longer..
+The Black Butcherbird belongs to the family Cracticidae, within the order Passeriformes.
+These birds typically live average 8 years, with a maximum recorded of 12 years..

 How to Identify a Black Butcherbird